averbuchnir/DataScience/9. LLMCheckmate/README.md

 3. **Move Generation**: For each turn:
    - Gets the current FEN position
    - Retrieves legal moves and creates a shortlist (prioritizing tactical moves)
+   - Extracts recent move history (last 6 plies / 3 full moves) for context
-   - Builds a prompt with FEN and legal moves shortlist
+   - Builds a prompt with FEN, legal moves shortlist, and recent move history
    - Sends prompt to the appropriate LLM (GPT or Gemini) using tier-specific model name
    - Extracts UCI move from the response using pattern matching
 4. **Move Validation**: Validates the move and retries if illegal (up to 3 attempts)